Resources By Theme Involving People – Community Dialogue

 Promoting learning in the natural outdoors

-• Natural Connections was project to increase the number of children experiencing the full range of benefits that come from learning in natural environments.
-While it closed formally in 2016, dialogue about this topic continues via a blog page.
+• Natural Connections was a project that aimed to increase the number of children experiencing the full range of benefits that come from learning in natural environments.
+While it closed formally in 2016, dialogue about this topic continues via blog page.
 The project was led by Natural England together with the Council for Learning Outside the Classroom, and a large consortium of civil society organisations.
-It involved around 200 schools in areas of high multiple deprivation in Plymouth, Torbay, Bristol, Cornwall and North Somerset.
+It involved around 200 schools in areas with high index scores for multiple deprivation in Plymouth, Torbay, Bristol, Cornwall and North Somerset.

 Learning from project experience